German Shepherd Shedding, Do German Shepherds Shed a Lot?

 Make sure to use safe flea and tick products for your German shepherd.
 If they end up with either fleas or ticks, this is never good news for anyone and it will mean more scratching and shedding.

 The same goes for allergies, either food or seasonal.
-These can present with itchingOpens in a new tab. and make your pup very uncomfortable.
+These can present with itching and make your pup very uncomfortable.

-Finally, although you cannot stop your shepherd’s shedding altogether, some of the tips above should help cut down on some vacuumingOpens in a new tab. and give your German shepherd a nice healthy coat in the process.
+Finally, although you cannot stop your shepherd’s shedding altogether, some of the tips above should help cut down on some vacuuming and give your German shepherd a nice healthy coat in the process.